Skip to main content

 Illinois Hemp: A Brief History

 In 2015, the Industrial Hemp Pilot Program became effective in Illinois law.
 This statute allowed for researchers and institutions of higher education to grow hemp for educational and research purposes.
 This Pilot Program was allowed under the 2014 Federal Farm Bill.
-The Illinois Department of Agriculture also promulgated Rules related to this program, which can be found at 8 IAC 1100.

 In August 2018, the Industrial Hemp Act became effective in Illinois.
 This Act expanded the growing and processing of hemp outside of higher education and researchers, and allowed for farmers and others to plant and process hemp in Illinois.
 The Illinois Department of Agriculture's Rules on that program can be found at 8 IAC 1200.
 Those Rules became effective in April 2019.